IngoMeyer441/simple-term-menu/README.md

   --shortcut-parentheses-highlight-style SHORTCUT_PARENTHESES_HIGHLIGHT_STYLE
                         style of parentheses enclosing shortcut keys (default:
                         "fg_gray")
+  --show-multi-select-hint
-  --show-search-hint    show a search hint in the search line --show-shortcut-hints
+                        show a multi-select hint in the status bar --show-search-hint    show a search hint in the search line --show-shortcut-hints
                         show shortcut hints in the status bar